-81 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e., rates for investments up to 12 months).
+Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e., rates for investments up to 12 months).
 Greater returns are usually obtainable by investing for longer periods.
-The current shape of the yield curve suggests that is the case at present, but there is the prospect of Bank Rate peaking in the first half of 2023 and possibly reducing as early as the latter part of 2023 so an agile investment strategy would be appropriate to optimise returns.
+The current shape of the yield curve suggests that is the case at present, but there is the prospect of Bank Rate having peaked in the second half of 2023 and possibly reducing as early as the second half of 2024 so an agile investment strategy would be appropriate to optimise returns.

-- 82 Accordingly, while most cash balances are required in order to manage the ups and downs of cash flow where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer-term investments will be carefully assessed. - 83 The current forecast shown in paragraph 53, includes a forecast for Bank Rate to reach 4.5% in Q2 2023. - 84 The suggested budgeted investment earnings rates for returns on investments placed for periods up to about three months during each financial year are as follows: -
+- Accordingly, while most cash balances are required in order to manage the ups and downs of cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer-term investments will be carefully assessed. - The current forecast shown in paragraph 89, includes a forecast for Bank Rate to have peaked at 5.25% in Q4 2023. - The suggested budgeted investment earnings rates for returns on investments placed for periods up to about three months during each financial year are as follows: -